 You begin to create a wave.
 You can choose to leave it like this or do coral knots on one more pass.

 Anchor another new thread at the bottom of the right edge.
 Do a coral knot over all the other knots on the four pair.
 You should have 14 "spokes" coming out of this motif now.
 Work your way across creating the opposite "wave".

-Here are two examples from the Kansas trip that used this technique to create a pattern.
-I especially like how the stitcher did some needleweaving with the resulting spokes.
+Here are two examples that used this technique to create a pattern.
+It is especially unique how the stitcher did some needleweaving with the resulting spokes.

 Another neat trick you can do with the pairs is to twist them.
 Some books called this inverted threads.
 The key to success is to just use the tip of your needle.
-I am used to putting the needle clear through the pairs and pulling through.
-Don’t do that!
+Do not put your needle through the pairs and pull through when doing this technique.
 You have to have wiggle room to "flip" the tip of your needle the other direction.
-It really was quite fun once I got the hang of it.
-I think I had to rip it out at least 4 times before it finally sunk in.
-This didn’t chart well, so I tried to take some step-by-step photos.
+Here are some step-by-step photos.

 Go over two pair and insert your needle underneath the second pair and over the first pair.
 Don’t push your needle through.
 With the tip just past the first pair tip your needle forward into the hole.
 Keep going and rotate the tip of your needle all the way around so it is now facing to the left.
 Bring the tip out so you are pulling your thread over the top of the unworked pairs.
 Gently pull your thread and your pairs will twist and the thread will go through the middle of them.

 Now let’s get really creative, or is it crazy, with four pair.

 Place your needle over the next 3 pair and reverse to go right under the third pair and pull the thread through.